 Canadian Museum of Nature

 If you haven’t been to the Canadian Museum of Nature in awhile, Canada Day is the perfect chance to do so for free.
-Visit dinosaurs, mammals, minerals and sea life; and on June 21st their newest special exhibit, the Canada Good Arctic Gallery and their new special exhibition Brain: The Inside Story.
+Visit dinosaurs, mammals, minerals and sea life, the Canada Good Arctic Gallery and their new special exhibition Brain: The Inside Story.